 Except as context otherwise requires, references in this Annual Report on Form 10-K to our product lines, such as Regalia, refer collectively to all formulations of the respective product line, such as Regalia Maxx, Regalia Rx or Regalia SC, and all trade names under which our distributors sell such product lines internationally, such as Sakalia TM, Sentry® or Milsana®.
-Our logos, Grandevo®, Regalia®, Venerate®, Zequanox®, Haven®, Majestene®, Zelto TM, Stargus TM, Amplitude TM and other trade names, trademarks or service marks of Marrone Bio Innovations, Inc. appearing herein are the property of Marrone Bio Innovations, Inc. This Annual Report on Form 10-K contains additional trade names, trademarks and service marks of other companies, such as Bio-Tam® 2.0.
-We do not intend our use or display of other companies' trade names, trademarks to imply relationships with, or endorsement or sponsorship of us by, these other companies.
+Our logos, Grandevo®, Regalia®, Venerate®, Zequanox®, Haven®, Majestene®, Stargus®, Zelto®, Amplitude TM, Enoble TM and other trade names, trademarks or service marks of Marrone Bio Innovations, Inc. appearing herein are the property of Marrone Bio Innovations, Inc. This Annual Report on Form 10-K contains additional trade names, trademarks and service marks of other companies, such as Bio-Tam® 2.0 and Jet-Ag ®.
+We do not intend our use or display of other companies' trade names, trademarks or service marks to imply relationships with, or endorsement or sponsorship of us by, these other companies.